 “This is Nero Wolfe.”

 “Yeah?
 Big deal.
-Why should I work for you, when I am the boss of my own place now?”
+Why should I work for you, when I run my kitchen now?”

 Wolfe made a face at me.
 “Well, Mister Gutierrez.
 That is certainly one way to look at it.
 Speaking as the trustee of Rusterman’s, another way to look at it, is why should we hire you?”